Quick answers to the most common questions about surgical menopause. Click any question to expand the answer — and follow the links for more detail.

 Do I still need smear tests after a hysterectomy?

-Symptoms & Health
+Symptoms

 What symptoms should I expect?

-Are the symptoms worse than natural menopause?
+Are symptoms worse than natural menopause?

 Will symptoms get better over time?